Why Do Methodists Sprinkle in Baptism? Get the Facts

 Methodist infant baptism

 Methodists believe that baptism is about God initiating a covenant with sinners.
-Baptized individuals may choose to leave that covenant at some point in their lives, but until they do, they walk down a path towards the holiness of God through Jesus Christ.
+Baptized individuals may choose to leave that covenant at some point in their lives, but until they do, they walk down a path toward the holiness of God through Jesus Christ.
 Baptism essentially starts a person’s relationship with God.
-(Also Methodist vs Anglican; What’s the Difference?)
+(Also Methodist vs. Anglican; What’s the Difference?)

-Methodists believe that the local church body plays an important role in supporting the individual on their journey of faith in Christ.
-The United Methodist Church, which is the largest Methodist denomination in the United States, uses a baptismal liturgy that requires the church congregation to participate throughout the process.
-Those assembled take vows along with parents, sponsors, and the person being baptized (if they aren’t an infant).
+Methodists believe the local church body is vital in supporting the individual’s faith journey in Christ.
+The United Methodist Church, the largest Methodist denomination in the United States, uses a baptismal liturgy that requires the church congregation to participate throughout the process.
+Those assembled take vows with parents, sponsors, and the person being baptized (if they aren’t infants).

 The process of baptism in Methodism is threefold: (1) what happens in the moments leading up to the baptism, (2) the baptism itself, and (3) what happens in the moments directly after the baptism.

-• The baptism itself: Infant baptism is most common in Methodism, so sprinkling or pouring in most frequent.
+• The baptism itself: Infant baptism is most common in Methodism, so sprinkling or pouring is most frequent.
 Adults can be baptized.
-Most experience sprinkling or pouring, though some ministers may fully immerse someone if it’s requested.
+Most experience sprinkling or pouring, though some ministers may fully immerse someone if requested.
 When the minister baptizes the individual, the water symbolically cleanses a person of sin, but not in a way that guarantees their salvation.
-Baptism, in this way of thinking, is not merely symbolic; God uses this public act to minister to the soul of the person.
+Baptism, in this way of thinking, is not merely symbolic; God uses this public act to minister to the person’s soul.

 Although Methodists believe that baptism is the ordinary means of justifying grace, it does not guarantee that the person has attained salvation.
 Methodists also believe that a person can be saved without baptism.
 (Also see Methodist vs Lutheran: What’s the Difference?)